Wills, Trusts, Estates, Guardianship, Elder Law | 941-480-0333

 - Failing to count all gross income of applicant.

 8. When is it too late to protect assets?
 There really is no time limit on preserving whatever assets remain.
 While some of the planning strategies may not make sense for the amount of assets remaining, there are always options available to preserve assets.
 Even most or all of the funds received from inheritances or proceeds from the sale of a homestead can be preserved while a person is already receiving Medicaid benefits.
 The action to do so must be swift and often can be completed timely enough to maintain Medicaid status without missing a beat.

-The information provided in this handout is based upon current Medicaid laws and regulations and has been prepared for informational purposes only and is not intended as a substitute for legal advice.
+The information provided here is based upon current Medicaid laws and regulations and has been prepared for informational purposes only and is not intended as a substitute for legal advice.
 Because Medicaid laws and regulations are subject to change, it should be understood that any long-term care planning involves risks that cannot always be anticipated.